Advancing Your Career | Career & Finances | Leadership

 Assessing which type of learner is half the battle in getting students past various obstacles throughout a class.

-It is vital that a clinical nurse educator gets to know their students in order to accommodate which learning style they might have.
-By doing so, it will truly enhance their learning experience and make for the best outcome.
+It is vital that a clinical nurse educator gets to know their students in order to accommodate their learning styles.
+Doing so will enhance their learning experience and make for the best outcome.

 Motivation